QuiteBoring/FarmHelperPojav/README.md

 ## About The Project

 Blah blah blah ...
 I make FarmHelper work on pojav because people at JellyLab couldn't care less.
 Check Github Actions for releases and no this is not a rat.
-All I changed was using vigilance and removed a few features imcompatible with phone.
+All I changed was using vigilance and removed a few features incompatible with phone.

 ## Contributing